John Cooper (musician): Personal life

-As of 2016, Cooper and his wife Korey have two children.
+As of 2024, Cooper and his wife Korey have two children.

+Cooper is the author of Wimpy, Weak and Woke: How Truth Can Save America From Utopian Destruction and Awake & Alive to Truth: Finding Truth in the Chaos of a Relativistic World.

-Cooper has been an outspoken critic of the "deconstruction movement", believing that many churches are neglecting to teach the gospel as written in the Bible:
+Cooper has been an outspoken critic of the "deconstruction movement", believing that many churches are neglecting to teach the gospel as written in the Bible: "It is time for the church to rediscover the preeminence of the Word.
+And to value the teaching of the Word.
+We need to value truth over feeling.
+Truth over emotion."

-He has also garnered controversy concerning his viewpoints, as he cited backlash in 2021 commenting on the live Grammy performance of Cardi B and Megan Thee Stallion.
-Cooper said:

-Regarding the controversy that ensued on social media, he later said he was taken out of context.
-He also garnered criticism regarding his views on COVID-19 vaccines and masks, and his subsequent criticism of Rage Against the Machine for promoting them.

 Influences

 His favorite bass guitar players are Chris Squire and Doug Pinnick.